Mohamed bin Zayed Al Nahyan: Philanthropy

-Mohamed has gifted 55 million AED to the UN Global Initiative to Fight Human Trafficking, committed to raise $100 million for the Reaching the Last Mile Fund, pledged $50 million for children vaccine efforts in Afghanistan and Pakistan, and contributed $30 million to the Roll Back Malaria Partnership.
+Mohamed has gifted AED 55 million to the UN Global Initiative to Fight Human Trafficking, committed to raise US$100 million for the Reaching the Last Mile Fund, pledged US$50 million for children vaccine efforts in Afghanistan and Pakistan, and contributed US$30 million to the Roll Back Malaria Partnership.
 The University of Texas chair for scientific and medical knowledge in cancer research is named after Mohamed as a result of a funding grant to MD Anderson Cancer Center.
 He organizes the Zayed Charity Marathon in New York City since its inauguration in 2005.
 The race raises awareness about kidney disease, and the proceeds go to the US's National Kidney Foundation.

 Mohamed bin Zayed has been involved in setting up art museums, such as Louvre Abu Dhabi in 2017 and the Guggenheim Abu Dhabi in 2012, as well as cultural heritage sites such as Qasr Al Hosn.

 Mohamed has been involved in efforts to protect wild falcons, bustards, and the Arabian oryx.
-He donated $1 million to an initiative aimed at preventing the power line-related deaths of wild birds, as part of launching of the 20-million-dollar Sheikh Mohamed Bin Zayed Raptor Conservation Foundation.
+He donated US$1 million to an initiative aimed at preventing the power line-related deaths of wild birds, as part of launching of the 20-million-dollar Sheikh Mohamed Bin Zayed Raptor Conservation Foundation.
 He heads the Mohamed bin Zayed Species Conservation Fund.

 A species of woodlizard — Enyalioides binzayedi — was named after Mohamed as the creator of the Mohamed bin Zayed Species Conservation Fund that provided financial support to the expeditions leading to the discovery of the species in the Cordillera Azul National Park in Peru.
 In 2017, Acer binzayedii, a rare species of maple tree found in the mountainous cloud forest of Jalisco in Western Mexico, was named after him.

 Personal life

 Mohamed is married to Sheikha Salama bint Hamdan Al Nahyan.
 They married in 1980.
-They have nine children together, four sons and five daughters.
-They have two adopted daughters, and together they have 16 grandchildren.
+They have nine children together, four sons and five daughters and together they have 22 grandchildren.